Industrial Steam Cleaners

 Business need to control their costs and improve efficiency and dry steam cleaning also plays an important part here.
 Apart from reducing or eliminating chemical costs and using small amounts of water, today’s industrial steam cleaners are versatile and efficient as manufacturers are evolving the technology to meet industrial standards and product equipment which is efficient, safe and fast and intuitive to use, an ideal cleaning method for a wide range of businesses.

 Some industrial dry steam cleaners also qualify for tax relief under the Enhanced Capital Allowance (ECA) scheme.
-See more information here.
+See more information about ECA here.